Tuition and Funding

 - Online - Certificate courses: Tuition fee reductions of up to 25% may be received when students provide full payment for diploma or designation program enrolments.

-- Live – Distinguished Advisor Workshops (DAW): Choose from three regional Canadian workshops to enrich online studies with instructor-led sessions and peer-to-peer learning and networking.
+- Live - CE Summits: Choose from three regional Canadian workshops to enrich online studies with instructor-led sessions and peer-to-peer learning and networking.
 Best tuition fees result when you choose all three workshops and pay in full.

 - Live - Distinguished Advisor Conference (DAC): Register before October 1 for final registration - this year’s event; register before November 15 for best tuition - next year’s event.